Thanks for your interest in joining the Qirqle community! Memberships are available for residents, businesses or organizations.

 - If you have a dual membership, remember that you will be “on call” whenever you are online.
 Also, you will be exposing more of your personal life to the public, which you may see as good or bad.

-- If you have two accounts, you can’t be logged into both accounts on the same browser so you might miss a contact…but you can always install a second browser (Chrome or Firefox) and be logged in on that, as well.
+- If you have two accounts, you can’t be logged into both accounts on the same browser or app so you might miss a contact…but you can always have one account open in a browser (computer or phone/tablet) and another open in an app (phone or tablet), or install a second browser (Chrome or Firefox).